Final farewell as actor Aloysius Pang is given military send-off

 As the funeral march echoed and boots clattered, the hearse halted behind the military band.

-Eight pallbearers lifted the flag-draped coffin, carrying it past Kenny and into the funeral hall.
+Eight pallbearers lifted the flag-draped coffin, carrying it past Kenny and into the funeral hall where friends and family awaited.

 Three rounds of blanks fired by six servicemen punctuated the silence, and the bugle was sounded.